Auto-bot-Channel/You2Share/README.md

 Chrome extension for sharing youtube videos with friends.

+This project aims to have a common place for all youtube videos shared by friends and not get lost in between chats.

 ## How to use the extension?
 1. Download the Project
 2. Go to Extension settings in chrome [URL](chrome://extensions/)